Building AI-Ready Trust & Safety Teams

 AI Literacy

 Your team doesn't need to build models or write code.
-But they do need to understand:
+But they do need to understand how AI systems work well enough to use them effectively, spot their failures, and explain their limitations to others.

-Model outputs and confidence scores: ML models and LLMs work very differently, and different LLMs have different structured outputs.
-Many struggle with outputting a confidence score (LLMs are famously overconfident).
+Model outputs and confidence scores.
+ML models and LLMs work very differently, and different LLMs produce different structured outputs.
+Many LLMs struggle with reliable confidence scores — they're famously overconfident.
 Your team needs to know what outputs to trust and why.

-Model limitations and blind spots: LLMs struggle with certain tasks, such as intent, built-in bias, or subtle sarcasm.
-Your team needs to recognize these patterns so they can design systems and accommodate shortcomings accordingly.
-(More info in some sections of our guide here).
+Model limitations and blind spots.
+LLMs struggle with certain tasks: detecting intent, handling subtle sarcasm, and maintaining consistency across edge cases.
+They also carry built-in biases from their training data.
+Your team needs to recognize these patterns so they can design systems that accommodate shortcomings rather than ignore them.
+We cover the most common failure modes in our guide to LLM challenges in content moderation.

-Prompt iteration: Understanding that the first prompt rarely works.
-Getting good results requires testing, measuring, and refining.
-This is similar to how you'd train a new human moderator, but with different feedback mechanisms.
+Prompt iteration.
+Understanding that the first prompt rarely works.
+Getting good results requires testing, measuring, and refining — similar to how you'd train a new human moderator, but with different feedback mechanisms.

-Practical application: This means your team can look at model decisions and understand whether the issue is the policy, the prompt, the training data, or the model's fundamental limitations.
-That diagnostic skill is what separates effective teams from struggling ones.
+Diagnostic thinking.
+The most valuable form of AI literacy is being able to look at a model decision and determine whether the issue is the policy, the prompt, the training data, or the model's fundamental limitations.
+That diagnostic capability is what separates teams that improve their systems over time from those that stay stuck.

 Systems Thinking

-Traditional moderation often focuses on individual decisions: Is this post okay or not?
-LLM-based moderation requires thinking in systems: How do all the pieces work together?
+Traditional moderation often focuses on individual decisions: is this post okay or not?
+AI-based moderation requires thinking in systems: how all the pieces work together, where failures cascade, and how to design workflows that stay reliable under pressure.

-Designing escalation workflows: When should AI make autonomous decisions?
+Designing escalation workflows.
+When should AI make autonomous decisions?
 When should it flag for human review?
 What triggers escalation?
-Trust & Safety best practices emphasize that for complex abuse types or lower confidence assessments, AI should route content for human review rather than make autonomous decisions.
+Trust & Safety best practices emphasize that for complex abuse types or lower-confidence assessments, AI should route content for human review rather than act autonomously.
+Getting these thresholds right requires someone who understands both the policy implications of under-escalation and the operational cost of over-escalation.

-Identifying feedback loops: How do human decisions improve the AI?
+Identifying feedback loops.
+How do human decisions improve the AI?
 How do edge cases discovered during review feed back into prompt refinement or golden dataset updates?
+Teams that build explicit feedback loops improve faster than those that treat human review as a cost center rather than a learning asset.

-Understanding interconnections: If you change one policy's prompt, does it affect how the model handles related policies?
+Understanding interconnections.
+If you change one policy's prompt, does it affect how the model handles related policies?
 If you adjust confidence thresholds, what happens to your escalation queue?
+Systems thinking means holding these dependencies in mind when making changes, rather than optimizing one component in isolation.

 Quality Assurance & Analysis

-Monitoring for drift and degradation: Models don't stay static.
-Your team needs people who can spot when performance is declining, identify patterns in where the model struggles, and diagnose whether the issue is prompt quality, model limitations, or changing abuse tactics.
+Monitoring for drift and degradation.
+Models don't stay static.
+Abuse tactics evolve, platforms change, and model behavior can shift as underlying models are updated.
+Your team needs people who can spot when performance is declining, identify patterns in where the model struggles, and diagnose whether the issue is prompt quality, model limitations, or changing threat vectors.

-False positive/negative analysis: When the model gets it wrong, someone needs to investigate why.
+False positive and false negative analysis.
+When the model gets it wrong, someone needs to investigate why.
 Was the policy ambiguous?
 Did the prompt have gaps?
 Is this a systematic issue or an outlier?
+This kind of root cause analysis is the work that actually improves systems over time, and it requires both analytical skill and genuine policy knowledge.

 The "Translation Superpower"